Distributed Antenna System (DAS) in Australia

 Minimise Radiation from your device

 This benefit is often glanced over and misunderstood.
-Your phone is one of the largest emitters of EME and you always have on you , unfortunately, we often store it in our jeans, or hold it up to our ears.
-However, a Distributed Antenna System will reduce the EME emitted by your mobile device.
+Your phone is one of the largest emitters of EME and you carry it around with you at all times.
+However, a Distributed Antenna System will reduce actually the EME emitted by your mobile device.

 It sounds somewhat counterintuitive but here’s how it works.
 Your phone is constantly trying to talk back to the mobile base station, in the case of the outdoors this is a long way away, with a variety of concrete and other obstructions in between.
 Think of it like trying to talk to your friend who is at the other end of a football field.
 But because he can’t hear you, you have to bust out your handy megaphone and turn things up to 11.